Logo

 Paris vs Amsterdam: Which to Visit and When

 Paris and Amsterdam are two of Europe's most visited cities and two of its most different.
 Paris is grand, architectural, gastronomically intense, and has an air of self-conscious culture that is either magnificent or exhausting depending on your perspective.
 Amsterdam is compact, canal-laced, cycling-oriented, and has a specific Dutch character that takes an hour to settle into and a week to leave.
-Both have clear shoulder season advantages — the question is which fits what you're after.

 Paris